|Posted date||14th March, 2023||Last date to apply||5th April, 2023|

 ▪ Executive summary that includes context summary, brief project introduction, methodological approach, key findings and recommendations (no more than 4 pages).

 ▪ Current context analysis (approximately 2 pages)

-▪ Project introduction including the goal, objectives, expected results, summary activities and Evaluation methodology, detailed explanation of sample size calculation and distribution across locations, gender and ethno-religious identity (maximum 3 pages)
+▪ Project introduction including the goal, objectives, expected results, summary activities and Evaluation methodology, detailed explanation of sample size calculation and distribution across locations, gender and ethno-religious identities.

 ▪ Appendices, which include, research instruments, list of interviewees, bibliography, and consultant (s) brief biography.

-▪ One electronic copy (in MS Word document) in English.
+▪ One electronic copy (in MS Word format) in English.

 ▪ 2–3-page document capturing key results of the report in English.